 Pour the wet ingredients into the dry ingredients bowl, and mix just until combined.
 Don’t over-mix, or the donuts won’t be as fluffy when they bake!

 Using a piping bag, pipe the dough into the donut moulds filling 3/4 of the way.

 Bake at 400 degrees for 10-12 minutes, and then toss them in cinnamon sugar!

-- In terms of flour for this recipe, you can use regular, spelt, gluten-free blends, or whole-grain!
+- You can use regular flour, spelt flour, gluten-free flour, or whole-grain flour in this recipe!
 If using whole wheat flour, go for 1 3/4 cup instead of 2 cups, since whole wheat flour is more dense than regular flour.

 - If you don’t happen to have pumpkin spice on hand, you can make a pumpkin spice blend at home, using this recipe here!
 If you’re really stuck for spices, just go for cinnamon!